Elimination of Administrative Segregation

 0 have signed.
 Let’s get to 100!

 Locking inmates up for 23 hours a day is inhumane and needs to stop as those who spend time in segregation are coming out with many problems such as skin conditions, mental health issues and other health problems that most times are not even being addressed.
-It has been stressed that there are psychological damages that begin to set in for inmates when they spend more than 15 days in segregation, yet some are spending months in segregation, as much as 22 months at one time.
+It has been stressed that there are psychological damages that begin to set in for when people spend more than 15 days in segregation, yet some are spending months in segregation, as much as 22 months at one time.

 Correctional institutions are to Correct ones behaviour, not make them worse.
 As a first world country we put people through some inhumane treatment, some of the same treatment that we fight wars for when citizens of third world countries expose people to such treatment.
 Regardless of what someone has done, the use of administrative segregation is inhumane and a practice that needs to be stopped.
 There is no positive benefit to the use of segregation and the isolation creates more harm than good.